Eric C. Chaffee

 Secretary: Sandra Garcia; 419.530.2878

-Eric Chaffee teaches courses relating to business law, contract law, commercial law, and tax law.
+Eric Chaffee teaches courses relating to tax law, business law, contract law, and commercial law.
 He has won a variety of awards for his teaching.

-Professor Chaffee’s scholarship focuses on business and tax law with an emphasis on tax-exempt organizations, securities regulation and business ethics.
+Professor Chaffee’s scholarship focuses on tax and business law with an emphasis on tax-exempt organizations, securities regulation, and business ethics.
 He is an author of the leading textbook on international securities regulation and the leading treatise on securities regulation in cyberspace.
 His work has been accepted for publication in numerous law reviews, including the Boston College Law Review, Ohio State Law Journal, UC Davis Law Review, and Washington and Lee Law Review.
 He has also published articles in specialty journals at various institutions, including Stanford Law School, New York University School of Law, University of Pennsylvania Law School, and University of Michigan Law School.
-In addition, he is the editor the Securities Law Prof Blog, which provides a stream of information about securities regulation and the issues surrounding it.

 Professor Chaffee is regularly invited to speak at symposia, conferences, workshops, and other events across the United States and abroad.
-He has spoken at a variety of prestigious institutions, including Harvard Law School, Georgetown University Law Center, and Brown University.
-His speaking engagements include such locations as Athens, Greece; Leipzig, Germany; Prague, Czech Republic; Ottawa, Canada; and Szeged, Hungary.
+He has spoken at a variety of prestigious institutions, including Harvard Law School, University of Chicago Law School, and Georgetown University Law Center.
+His speaking engagements include such locations as Athens, Greece; Leipzig, Germany; Prague, Czech Republic; Ottawa, Canada; Szeged, Hungary; and various cities in China.

 Professor Chaffee is actively involved in various legal academic professional organizations.
-He has served or is serving on executive committees of various sections of the American Association of Law Schools, and he is currently the president of the Central States Law School Association.
+He has served as the chair of Section on Scholarship of the American Association of Law Schools and as the president of the Central States Law School Association.
 He is also a co-founder of the National Business Law Scholars Conference (an annual event that draws dozens of business law scholars from across the country and abroad to present their work), and he currently sits on the executive committee of that organization.